voidsy-gmbh/pyThermoNDT/README.md

 ## Installation

-### From Release Package (Recommended)
+### From Install Package (Recommended)
-The current recommended way to install pythermondt is to use the .zip files provided with the releases:
+The current recommended way to install pythermondt is to use the install package, provided as a .zip files with the releases:

-1. Download the latest release package from the [releases page](https://github.com/voidsy-gmbh/pyThermoNDT/releases) and unpack it.
+1. Download the latest install package from the [releases page](https://github.com/voidsy-gmbh/pyThermoNDT/releases).

 2. Add conda-forge to your channels.
 This is recommended so that pip dependencies can be resolved without having to specifiy the channel each time:
     ```
     conda config --add channels conda-forge
     ```

-3. Install the package in your current environment using conda:
+3. Unpack the .zip file.
+Now install pyThermoNDT in your current environment using conda:
     ```
     conda install pythermondt -c /path/to/unpacked/folder
     ```